SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

-Specifically, it expresses whether the character is a vowel or a consonant in a standard Latin script (without taking into account accents or regional variations), or whether it is some other kind of character.
+Specifically, it expresses whether the character is a vowel or a consonant in a standard Latin script (without taking into account accents or regional variations), or whether it is another kind of character.

 This example also adds a new computed instance property to ``Character``, called ``kind``,